allanbradl/campsiteBooker/README.txt

 The next on-sale is Wed Oct 01 2014 for Oct 03 2015 - April 31 2015
 on sale Nov 01 2014 for - May 31 2015

+120029 - donner state park
+Reservations must be made 2 Days(s) ahead of arrival and can be made up to 7 Month(s) in advance.
+New dates are released in blocks, 1 Month(s) at a time.
+The next on-sale is Wed Oct 01 2014 for Oct 03 2015 - April 31 2015
+on sale Nov 01 2014 for - May 31 2015
+on sale Dec 01 2014 for - June 31 2015

 lookingFor
 <blank> - all
 2001 - RV sites